osuresearch/mrm-preset-osuresearch/CONTRIBUTING.md

 This project is not accepting outside contribution at this time.
 If you have a bug report or feature request, you may still open an issue.

+## Tips

+* Use `mergeConfigs` within each task to make sure that configs can pull defaults from `mrmConfig` in `package.json`
+* Make sure all task parameters have default values specified

 ## Testing locally

 Clone the repo and spin up a new project that links to it: